boldingd/EclipsePhaseContent/Characters.md

 **Note**:
 You should probably set a nickname for this account, since it changes handles a lot.
 It's original display-name was "8xAkimbo Raging Bulls", so he's commonly referred to as "Akimbo" or "RBs" in conversation.
-You can use `[account-name:ID]`, where `ID` is this account's ID, to get the account's current display name; it will be will be rendered like this: *Cyrano de Bergerac's Pansexual Cephalopod Understudy*.
+You can use `[account-name:ID]`, where `ID` is this account's ID, to get the account's current display name; it will be rendered like this: *Cyrano de Bergerac's Pansexual Cephalopod Understudy*.
 Within this wiki article, you can also use `[this]`, which will inject this article's current title (which should always be his display name).

 Commonly called "Akimbo" or "RBs," *Cyrano de Bergerac's Pansexual Cephalopod Understudy* is a sentinel known for his effectiveness in combat and infiltration roles, and more recently for his support and advisory work.
 He has an excellent track-record and good feedback; his only real demerits are a slightly irritable personal style and being more than a little gung-ho.

-Being an octopus uplift, Akimbo prefers morphs that resemble his natural form and provide its advantages — although experience has shown that he is perfectly capable of functioning in conventional humanoid morphs.
+Being an octopus uplift, Akimbo prefers morphs that resemble his natural form and provide its advantages (and unique neural layout) — although experience has shown that he is perfectly capable of functioning in conventional humanoid morphs.

 Akimbo was initially recruited by \@Curé and operated in his cell; however, for reasons restricted by need-to-know, he has since been moved to a safe-house and assigned to support operations.
 In his current capacity, he has contributed to CASE:ENFIELD, a server developing libraries of useful fabber blueprints, and CASE:MELCHETT, a server providing training and support (and skillsofts) to teams who lack combat expertise.